ericmedvet/slides/advanced-programming-2020/12-generic.md

 ```java
 Container<Person> persons = new ArrayContainer<>();
 ```
-Means: "dear all (other developers, future me), ...""
-- "I am going to use only `Container` operations on `persons`"
+Means: "dear all (other developers, future me), I am going to use only `Container` operations on `persons`"
 - another point of view: "what matters here is that `persons` is a `Container`"

 ```java